 Putting My Money Where My Mouth Is

 As I’ve mentioned, I won’t include a stock on the mispriced markets portfolio list if I have not put my own money behind it first.
 The more cynical among you might point out that I stand to benefit if I write about a stock I’ve just bought and trigger an avalanche of buying as the hordes of investors out there who are hanging on my every word do the same thing.
 To the extent that that ever happens, well that would be just dandy.
 It seems unlikely that my little corner of the internet would create much of a stir, but do be careful.
 When I write about a stock, I’ll post its current share price.
 If I’m writing about it, I believe it offers good value at that price.
 It’s up to you to decide if you think I’m right or not and to determine if whatever price you end up paying for the stock still represents good value.
 Please discuss any moves you make in your own portfolio with your financial advisor first.

-On the other end of the transaction, once I have finished selling a stock, I’ll post a sell report on this site to let everyone know.
+On the other end of the transaction, once I have finished selling a stock, I’ll post an update on this site to let everyone know.
 I try to be efficient about posting as soon as I can after I’ve made my own moves.
 If I’m dealing with a thinly traded stock, it could take a frustrating few weeks after bad news comes out for me to finish unloading my position.
 I’ll make no comment until I’m done selling for my own accounts.
 Once I have finished buying or selling, it is no skin off my nose to be completely transparent about my activities and post them online.
 But I won’t show my hand until I’ve finished playing my cards.

 If I Own It, I Like It